JanPietrzyk/cond-query/README.md

 };
 </pre>

-Then use the document ready event, to set up all handlers with there events and conditions.
+Then use the document ready event, to set up all handlers with their events and conditions.
 And for debugging and testing purpose disable _condQuery.start()_ and just call the handlers directy until everything works.